kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-mcp.md

 The **MCP host** is the program that's going to access the MCP servers.
 This might be Claude Desktop, Cursor, Windsurf, or any other application that supports MCP.
 Any application implementing the MCP protocol to allow connections to MCP servers is a host.

 On this host, you're going to run one or multiple **MCP clients** - each client will maintain a relationship to a single MCP server.
-When the host starts up, each client will connect to an MCP server.
-See https://www.pulsemcp.com/clients
+The host creates a client instance to communicate with a specific MCP server, and the client handles the low-level details of the protocol.

 The **MCP server** is the most interesting concept for 99% of us.
 The server is the program that exposes a set of capabilities to the host application.
 If you want to allow a host to read emails, you can connect it to a Gmail MCP Server.
 If you want the host to post in Slack, you connect it to a Slack MCP Server.
 If you have some custom functionality you want an LLM to perform, you can build a new MCP server.
 The server could be running locally, or it could be running on a remote server.
-See https://www.pulsemcp.com/servers

-> You can also check out these [Goose tutorials](https://block.github.io/goose/docs/category/tutorials), showing you exactly how you can use some of the popular MCP servers with Goose, or use Goose's Tutorial extension to get extra help walking you through using or building extensions.

 The client connects to its server using a **transport**.
 This transport is responsible for sending messages between the client and the server.
 There are currently two supported transports.
 You can communicate via `stdio` - in other words, via the terminal.
 Or you can communicate through HTTP via server-sent events.
 This is useful if you want to run your server on a remote machine.